 We utilize biological and ecological management practices, consisting of "living soil" ecology and biological pest management.
 Because of this, our plants are very healthy and yield potent oils.

-Our concentrates are made with potent high CBD flowers, unlike other processors who use only trim.
+Our concentrates are made with potent flowers, unlike other processors who use only trim.
 Our topicals are made using nanotechnology which allows the cannabinoid compounds to penetrate the skin barriers.
 They were developed in collaboration with expert chemists in order to optimize effectiveness and consistency.

 Recover your health and discover the wealth with Discovery Garden.